EngrIBGIT/Telecom-Growth-Strategies-Unlocking-Customer-Lifetime-Value-Through-Smart-Segmentation-/README.md

 ![](images5.jpg)

 ## Project Learning Opportunities:
 Dive deep into a robust analysis of Customer Lifetime Value segmentation at NexaSat using SQL.
-This project presents a unique chance to uncover actionable insights for up-selling and cross-selling opportunities with the telecom industry.
+This project presents a unique chance to uncover actionable insights for up-selling and cross-selling opportunities within the telecom industry.
 By leveraging data-driven strategies and SQL proficiency, maximizing revenue potential and elevating customer engagement.
 This project promises invaluable learning in both advanced SQL techniques and strategic decision-making within the telecommunication sector.

 ## Key learning (Learning Skills)
 - SQL Proficiency